ishabali/Project-1/README.md

 # Project-1
-Group Project by Julie Banter, Isha Bali, Gentry Hunt, Shelses Yilmaz, and Garrett May
+Group Project by Julie Banter, Isha Bali, Gentry Hunt, Shelsea Yilmaz, and Garrett May

 --------------